gchq/sleeper/docs/development/test-strategy.md

 can then implement that as a method reference to the `add` method on a `LinkedList`, and use that to test the logic.

 That lets us minimise the tests that need to run against SQS, which we can do separately against LocalStack.
-We do the same thing for S3 and DynamoDB, but with more complex in-memory fakes that implement an interface with a class rather than a method reference.
+We do the same thing for S3 and DynamoDB, but the in-memory fakes implement an interface with a class rather than a method reference.

 Below are some simplified examples based on real Sleeper code.
 In these examples, we send requests to commit a transaction to update a Sleeper table.
 A compaction removes some files from a Sleeper table and replaces them with its